ibm-cloud-docs/transit-gateway/connecting-vpcs.md

       * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
       * **VPN gateway** connections link on-premises or external networks with IBM Cloud by attaching a VPN gateway as a spoke to a transit gateway.
 These connections use redundant GRE tunnels and dynamic routing with eBGP to enable efficient and scalable network integration.
 For more information, [Creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui).

+   1. Optionally, expand the Prefix filtering section to show the **Permit prefixes** toggle where you can create prefix filters.
+Prefix filtering allows you to set an ordered list of filters that determine the routes your transit gateway should accept or deny.

+         Make sure to review [Prefix filtering considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips&interface=ui#prefix-filtering-considerations) before creating prefix filters.
+Also, note that the default filter applies to all prefixes except those that you create.
+      {: attention}

+      To create a prefix filter, click **Create prefix filter**, then complete the following information:

+      1. Select an action type: **Permit** or **Deny**.
+      1. Enter the network prefix along with its subnet mask (for example, `10.0.0.0/16`).
+      1. Optionally, enter values for whether the network should be greater than or equal to the subnet mask you chose.
+      1. Click **Save** to add the prefix filter.

+      Connections are denied or permitted based on the order of the filters in the list.
+Edit the prefix filter list to adjust the order in which prefixes are processed.
+      {: tip}

    1. Complete base network information (different depending on selected network connection) and choose a connection reach option: